-- NFS version 3 client and server support.

-- Network Lock Manager (NLM) version 4 client and server support.

-- Kernel level NFS and NLM implementation.
+- NFS version 3 client and server support - Network Lock Manager (NLM) version 4 client and server support - Kernel level NFS and NLM implementation - A number of bugfixes for the NFS server and client

 NFS and NFSD are configured as modules by default, but they can be configured to compile as part of the kernel by setting the CONFIG_NFS_FS and CONFIG_NFSD configuration parameters.
 The CONFIG_NFS_V3 and CONFIG_NFSD_V3 parameters are set by default and can be turned off if the user wants to use NFS version 2 only.
+The

-The CONFIG_NFSD parameter needs to be configured for LOCKD to work, so if CONFIG_LOCKD is set, CONFIG_NFSD should be set also.
+CONFIG_NFSD parameter needs to be configured for LOCKD to work, so if CONFIG_LOCKD is set, CONFIG_NFSD should be set also.